54th Organic Process Research and Development Conference

 Event overview

-We provide a safe, comfortable environment where you can meet new partners face-to-face, network with peers, and source innovative solutions in our exhibition area.
+You’ll also enjoy a welcoming environment to meet face-to-face with new partners, engage with peers, and explore innovative technologies in our dedicated exhibition area.

 Please contact us if you are interested in Exhibiting or Sponsoring this event: [email protected]